 Affirmative Action and Ensuing Lawsuits

 Put into place by Executive Order 10925 in 1961, affirmative action was specifically directed at government employers but its influence quickly spread to other sectors.
 Race-based policies soon were adopted in housing, private employment, and tertiary education admission decisions with the intent of ensuring representation of minorities.
-The policies in tertiary education admissions generally fell into two methods: quotas or full-file reviews in which the candidates’ full qualifications (or “files”) are considered along with race
+The policies in tertiary education admissions generally fell into two methods: quotas or full-file reviews in which the candidates’ full qualifications (or “files”) are considered along with race.

 Over ten years after its implementation, the use of affirmative action in university and college admissions came under its first legal review in Regents of the University of California v Bakke.
 The Supreme Court used the Fourteenth Amendment’s Equal Protection Clause as the basis for its consideration of the dual admission practice at the Medical School at the University of California at Davis.
 The Equal Protection Clause states that racial discrimination is prohibited except where there is a compelling state interest and narrowly tailored means (Regents of the University of California v.
 Bakke, 1978).
 The court ruled in Bakke that specific quotas failed to meet the strict requirement of narrowly tailored means, though Justice Powell, author of the majority opinion, agreed race should be used in admission policies and that the state has “ a legitimate… interest in ameliorating…the disabling effects of identified discrimination” (Regents of the University of California v.
 Bakke, 1978).